MASAC Document #252

 When bleeding is severe, the appropriate dose of factor IX is 100-120 units/kg.
 This should result in a factor IX level of 80-100%.

-3) Dose factor up to the "closest vial" and infuse the full content of each reconstituted vial.
-A moderate excess of factor concentrate will not create a hypercoaguable state but will prolong the therapeutic level of the product administered; thus it is prudent to “round up.”
+- The factor dose should be ordered as “up to the closest vial contents."
+The full content of each reconstituted vial should be infused, since a moderate excess of factor concentrate will not create a hypercoagulable state but will prolong the therapeutic level of the product administered; thus, it is prudent to “round up.”

-5) When treating an individual with mild hemophilia A who is responsive to desmopressin, the dose and prior responsiveness are usually known.
+- When treating an individual with mild hemophilia A who is responsive to desmopressin, the dose and prior responsiveness are usually known.
 The dose of desmopressin is 0.3mcg/kg subcutaneously or else intravenously in 30 ml normal saline over 30 minutes.
-It may also be administered as an ultra-concentrated nasal spray "Stimate" at a dose of\ 1 spray in one nostril for individuals <50 kg and 1 spray in each nostril for individuals >50 kg.
+It may also be administered as an ultra- concentrated nasal spray "Stimate" at a dose of\ 1 spray in one nostril for individuals <50 kg and 1 spray in each nostril for individuals >50 kg.

-8) Intramuscular injections should be avoided if at all possible.
-If they must be given, factor replacement therapy should precede the injection.
+- Intramuscular injections should be avoided.
+If they must be given, factor replacement therapy must precede the injection.
 Parenteral agents should be given intravenously or subcutaneously.
 Tetanus immunizations may be administered subcutaneously.

-11) Aspirin and aspirin-containing products are contraindicated in individuals with hemophilia.
+- Aspirin and aspirin-containing products are contraindicated in individuals with hemophilia.
 Acetaminophen and/or codeine may be used for analgesia.
-Non-steroidal anti-inflammatory drugs may be carefully administered to select patients, such as individuals with chronic arthritic pain who are not actively bleeding or being treated for a recent bleeding problem.
+Non-steroidal anti-inflammatory (NSAID) drugs may be carefully administered to select patients, such as individuals with chronic arthritic pain who are not actively bleeding or being treated for a recent bleeding problem.